Planning together: Highlights from the Summer 2025 Community Planning Academy

 Field trip highlight

-In July, Summer Learners visited Atwell on Spring, a mixed-use development with retail and 375 residential rental units in Silver Spring.
+In July, participants visited Atwell on Spring, a mixed-use development with retail and 375 residential rental units in Silver Spring.
 Led by Montgomery Planning alum Matt Folden and Bozzuto staff, the tour showcased the full lifecycle of a planning project—from concept to construction.

 Graduation + next steps

-The cohort wrapped up in late September.
-Participants who completed all modules and the post-course survey received their gift cards and certificates of completion.
-Feedback from the Summer 2025 cohort is now being used to refine the course for the Fall 2025 public launch, which will be open to all residents with no cap on participation.
+The class graduated in October 2025 (photos below).
+Participants who completed all modules and the post-course survey received certificates of completion.
+Their feedback was used to better refine the course for the December 2025 public launch, which is open to all residents.

 I used to think planning was something done behind closed doors.
 Now I know I have a seat at the table—and I know how to use it.